-Culling takes the right perspective
+Culling takes the right mindset

-When it comes to culling Koi, well, you can’t have a queasy stomach about it.
+When it comes to culling Koi, you can’t have a queasy stomach about it.
 Your koi parents will produce of 500,000 eggs at a time though not all will make it to the juvenile stage you can be certain that you will find yourself overwhelmed with little koi unless you have the space for them!
 Koi are the gift that keeps on giving!
 Certain fish won’t look great and won’t be good to sell to breeders or homeowners and just need to be removed to ensure you maintain the genetic stock.
 Because of that, it’s important to cull out the ones you need to remove, and do it humanely and quickly.

-Selling: The endgame
+Selling: The Endgame

 For most breeders, selling Koi initially isn’t the easiest thing to do, as it takes time to build up a reputation and prove that you produce quality fish.
 But rest assured that with hard work and a transparent process that shows buyers what you have been able to accomplish, you can, over time, breed Koi successfully and make it so that they turn a profit with their breeding and more.
 So what can you make selling koi?
 Some companies produce and sell 20,000 to 30,000 fish a year with prices ranging from $15 to $5000 each -these kinds of companies may do $500,000 a year before expenses.

 Probably the four most common varieties that one will see in a koi competition are Showa, Sanke, Kohaku and Shusui.
 For the breeder at home interested in getting into breeding for profit these are 4 good varieties to start with.

 To be sure, if you do it right and have quality fish you can easily get 10X the value out of your investment from breeding koi.
 The other good news besides all the eggs koi constantly produce is that they live a long time.
-A life span of 50 years is not unheard of and there are even stories of koi living to well over 100!
+A life span of 50 years is not unheard of and there are even stories of koi living to well over 200!

 When it comes time to sell some or all of your koi the best way to sell them is to make sure you have some good, clear photos of them.
 Preferably put the koi in a royal blue container, with no glare, reflection or ripples in the water.
 Be sure to get the whole fish in the frame from straight above, not an angle shot.
 You may have to take a dozen or so photos to get one usable image.
 Then post those photos on whatever site or sites you would like to sell them on.
 Be patient, and be ready to invest some money to get started, but it is possible to breed Koi in this manner and make a profit!